Phuket Island is Thailand’s largest island and its brightest jewel.

 The island is at 48km in length and 21km at its widest.
 It’s located in Southern Thailand, on the west-facing Andaman Sea coastline.

 The reason Phuket is so popular with tourists is that it offers a wide range of options and activities: you can swim in blue lagoons and pink sunsets or make a short visit to monks in orange robes.

 The most popular beaches are on the southern coast: Phi Phi Island, Phang Nga Bay, and Patong Beach are the most popular places because they’re God’s gift to all summer lovers.

 Your options here are is very rich: diving, snorkeling, windsurfing, and sailing are just some of the available activities.

 And if you want to get away from the vibrant hustle of Thailand’s coast, you should head up north.

 Warnings & Dangers in Phuket

 OVERALL RISK: MEDIUM

-Generally speaking, Phuket can be considered a safe country: some parts are very safe, while others are highly dangerous.
+Generally speaking, Phuket can be considered a safe city: some parts are very safe, while others are highly dangerous.
 You better apply all possible precautious measures, just in case you stumble upon the latter.

 TRANSPORT & TAXIS RISK: MEDIUM